 Breast Density: Women who have dense breasts are at a greater risk of having breast cancer.
-This is simply because these breasts have a much more connective tissue than fatty tissue making it difficult to see tumours on mammograms.
+This is simply because these breasts have much more connective tissue than fatty tissue making it difficult to see tumors on mammograms.

 Medical History: It is known that women who have had breast cancer once are at a greater risk of recurrence.
 Moreover, if a woman has a personal history of breast cancer or certain non-cancerous breast diseases she can get breast cancer.
 Non-cancerous breast diseases like atypical hyperplasia or lobular carcinoma are also connected with a higher risk of breast cancer.

-Radiation: Women who have had radiation therapy to their chest or breasts before 30 years of age are at a great risk for breast cancer.
+Radiation: Women who have had radiation therapy on their chest or breasts before 30 years of age are at great risk for breast cancer.

 Diethylstilbestrol (DES): DES was a drug usually given to women who were pregnant to prevent miscarriages.
 Women whose mothers took the drug are at risk for breast cancer.

 Sedentary Habits: It has been found that women that are not physically active are at a greater risk of breast cancer.